Avast's CCleaner Free Windows Application Infected With Malware - Slashdot

 I felt the same way when I heard about Avast acquiring CCleaner.
 I refused to upgrade until I could find some reviews that said Avast hadn't ruined it with bloat like their anti-virus, and damn I'm glad I waited.

+Same.
+I'm still running 5.28.
+I expected shenanigans with the new versions, but not to this level.

 Why payload is so gimped?
-(Score:4, Interesting)
+(Score:5, Interesting)

 Someone capable of poisoning signed downloads (high complexity) should be able to select functional payload (low complexity).
 I don't see any alternative explanation to "ran on 32-bit systems" limitation other than incompetence.
 This doesn't add up.

-Note: This post is sorely lacking tons of information and the few that are in it are wrong.